Maltese nationality law: Citizenship by investment

-Amendments to the Maltese Citizenship Act in 2013 provided the legal basis for the creation of the Individual Investor Programme, through which foreign citizens could make a substantial capital investment in return for Maltese citizenship for themselves and their dependents.
+Amendments to the Maltese Citizenship Act in 2013 allowed for the creation of the Individual Investor Programme, through which foreign citizens could make a substantial capital investment in return for Maltese citizenship for themselves and their dependents.
 The original proposal for this plan required a base €650,000 donation to the state, an additional €25,000 for spouses and each minor child, and a further €50,000 for each dependent parent over 55 and unmarried child between 18 and 25.

 In response to domestic criticism, the government amended the programme to require an additional €150,000 investment in bonds, stocks, or other approved financial assets held for at least five years.
-Applicants were also required to make a purchase real estate valued at least €350,000 or lease a residence with a minimum annual rent of €16,000.
+Applicants were also required to make a real estate purchase valued at least €350,000 or lease a residence with a minimum annual rent of €16,000.
 The total number of successful primary applicants would be limited to 1,800 people and the names of every person acquiring citizenship under the programme would be published.
 70 per cent of the donated funds would be allotted to a National Development and Social Fund that would only be used for public works and services development.
 Further criticism by the European Commission led the government to add a 12-month residence requirement before applicants could be naturalised.
-This naturalisation pathway is not directly run by a Maltese government ministry and is instead operated by Henley & Partners, a consultancy firm that assists private clients with immigration and citizenship law.
-From 2014 to 2020, the firm earned €36.8 million in commissions for operating this programme.
+Until 2020, this naturalisation pathway was not directly run by a Maltese government ministry and was instead operated by Henley & Partners, a consultancy firm that assists private clients with immigration and citizenship law.
+The firm earned €36.8 million in commissions for operating this programme from 2014 to 2020.

+The European Commission has repeatedly condemned this citizenship pathway for its high risks in aiding money laundering, tax evasion, and corruption.
+In a 2019 report on citizenship by investment programmes in the EU, the Commission found that the government's implementation of this citizenship pathway lacked sufficient checks on an applicant's background, did not monitor their financial activities to prevent tax evasion, and required further due diligence to trace the origin of funds to prevent money laundering.